Four and one half weeks till Easter Sunday! How much time have you spent preparing?

 You might want to print this list and mark the ideas you want to try and then mark your calendar with deadlines and to-dos for making it happen.
 But don’t do them all.
 Discouragement will result not rejoicing!
 Rejoice if you accomplish even one!

-- Watch The Jesus Film.
+9. Watch the film, Jesus.
 Dear friends of ours, Tim and Darcy Kimmel, watch the movie on Saturday afternoon and take communion together as a family.
 Watching the story of Jesus every year will make Easter far more meaningful.

 The resurrection of Jesus the Messiah is the pinnacle of world history.
 It is the greatest miracle of all time.
 Is it any wonder the watching world isn’t impressed with our faith if our celebration is marked by the appropriate somber tone of Lent with only an hour or two of moderate joy on Easter Sunday?